 From time to time I’ll post articles, sermons, and book reviews on the Other Works pages, mainly on communication and on small groups, but also on topics such as the one you’ll find on my Scottish heritage, The Quest for Watties Neach, and another that features Ireland & Scotland Impressions on a once-in-a-lifetime trip to our Scottish and Irish ancestral lands.

 A website is not complete without a photo gallery, so you’ll find snapshots that capture sacred places and moments along the Way.
-Included are eight of my Favorite photos, and four PowerPoint Showtime presentations featuring our trip to seven national parks, our rail tour of Ireland, our visit to Dumfries in SW Scotland, and our Rick Steves tour of Scotland.
+Included are eight of my Favorite photos, and five PowerPoint Showtime presentations featuring our fifteen SW and SE national parks trip, our seven national parks canyon trip, our rail tour of Ireland, our visit to Dumfries in SW Scotland, and our Rick Steves tour of Scotland.